Macro Regime — Where Are We in the Cycle?

 Multi-dimensional regime classification · Proprietary models · Updated daily

-As of June 2026, MacroRadar reads the US economy as Expansion on growth, Inflation Shock on inflation, and Neutral on financial conditions, with 70% cross-dimensional agreement.
+As of July 2026, MacroRadar reads the US economy as Late Cycle on growth, Stable on inflation, and Neutral on financial conditions, with 70% cross-dimensional agreement.
 Each dimension is classified independently and walk-forward validated on decades of data.

 The economy is read across four independent dimensions.
 Each is classified on its own evidence and confidence below — the single regime label is a synthesis of these, not a substitute for them.